The Phases of Kourion's Amathous Gate Cemetery

 The human remains from the cist graves were particularly well-preserved and significant.
 We identified at least 111 individuals, showing pathologies such as osteoarthritis, healed fractures, possible cribra orbitalia, and some developmental defects.
 Dental health is generally good.
 Analysis of inherited traits in the teeth suggests that the cist grave cemetery was organised according to kinship groups.
 This is very much in keeping with the emphasis on family relationships that appears in the epitaphs and documentary evidence.

 One of the most visually striking features of the Amathous Gate Cemetery is the way the Acropolis cliff has been cut into a series of vertical facets or scallops.
 It is clear that this is a separate operation from the quarrying.
-There are no slots or outlines of blocks; many of the sections are quite sharply curved; most of the stone is soft and, in terms of building material, highly inferior; and stratigraphically it post-dates the cist graves, so belongs to the 6th century CE or later.
+There are no slots or outlines of blocks; many of the sections are quite sharply curved; most of the stone is soft and, in terms of building material, highly inferior.
+The dating is not clear, but it is most likely to belong to the same period as the quarrying in the late 4th century CE.

 Facetting in Area F. Height of cliff is c.
 18 m